connorfewin/Hunting-Game/README.md

   - Player in no sight range or gunshot (Giraffe)
   - Player in sight range, no sight range, or gunshot
 - [ ] Player avoidance speed (in comparison to base speed and scatter speed (could pick a random number in between the two))
-- [ ] Herd Player Avoidance (if one animal scatters or avoid, once another animal sees it (in sight range or no sight range)) it scatters or avoids too
+- [ ] Herd Player Avoidance (optional per animal)
+  - if one animal scatters or avoid, once another animal sees it (in sight range or no sight range) it scatters or avoids too

 ---
 ## 12. Animal Migration